 - Compliance obligations of your organization

-- Your different target audiences (who will receive cyber security training?)
+- Your different target audiences (who will receive cybersecurity training?)

-- Scope (cyber security training topics you need to cover)
+- Scope (cybersecurity training topics you need to cover)

-- Level of knowledge (current human risk behaviors within your organization) Find out who is prone to phishing attacks.
-Get the FREE TRIAL of our phishing simulation.
+- Level of knowledge (current human risk behaviors within your organization)

 - Motivation & culture (Are your people on board, indifferent or outright resistant to your program?)